Recurse-ML/docs/docs/github-app/configuring-recurse-ml/config-file-overview.md

 | `custom_rules`         | list of objects | No       | `[]`    | Custom rules for targeting specific files         |

 ## Report Status Checks

 The `report_status_checks` setting determines whether RML will report analysis results as GitHub status checks on pull requests.

-To learn more about this feature, see the [Status Checks documentation](./status-checks.md).
+To learn more about this feature, see the [Report Status Checks documentation](./report-status-checks.md).

 ## Custom Rules